-Having troubles keeping your sleeping bag dry?
+Having trouble keeping your sleeping bag dry?

 That means you’re probably doing something wrong.